juliazxu/urlShortener/README.md

 # urlShortener

 # To run
-Do yarn run start and in another window mongodb
+Do yarn run start and in another window mongod.
 Make sure you have mongodb installed and working.